 Savour your online dating experience, it’s not a race.
 Take it at a comfortable pace and try not to dwell on conversations that don’t work out.
 There are so many people online nowadays that if you’re patient and focused the chances are that you’ll eventually meet someone special.
 Luckily, on the eharmony platform, we also have lots of prompts which help conversations flow smoothly.

-Also, resist the temptation to focus on the more negative aspects of your history, because no one wants to hear you moaning about your ex or children.
+Also, resist the temptation to focus on the more negative aspects of your history, because no one wants to hear you moaning about your ex.

 Finally, see your initial ventures with online dating and your first dates as opportunities to get a compelling insight into other people’s lives.
 After all, you don’t have to decide straightaway whether you want to marry someone or not!

-My final top tip for over 60s who want to try online dating
+My final top tip for over 60s online dating: be yourself!

-Some of the most common concerns for over 60s who are looking to date is that they face a lack of confidence about getting back out there, and potentially in their attractiveness.
-Remember though that you are truly unique, so feel proud of who you are and what you have to offer.
+Some of the most common concerns for over 60s looking to date are, lack of confidence about getting back out there or worries about their attractiveness.
+Remember that you are truly unique, so feel proud of who you are and what you have to offer.